Sedge Thomson: Radio interviewer

 Thomson is from Berkeley, California.
 In the late 1980s and early 1990s he was the principal Bay Area interviewer for such groups as City Arts and Lectures.
 More than forty of his on-stage conversations are archived in the Bancroft Library collection at the University of California.
 One of his interviews with Jonathan Miller was adapted as an essay called "Among Chickens" in Granta 23: Home.

 In the summers and winters of 1989-1991, Thomson served as the guest host on Fresh Air for Terry Gross when she was on vacation.
 On August 25, 1989, he hosted the Neptune All Night broadcast linking scientist and humorists from around the US as the first pictures came through from Voyager 2's fly-by of the planet Neptune.
 Excerpts and the whole PBS broadcast are found on YouTube.

 For 8 years prior to West Coast Live, Sedge produced and hosted a live radio show called West Coast Weekend, heard in the San Francisco Bay Area on KQED and in Philadelphia on WHYY.
 During this period, Thomson wrote an original radio serial called "City Ice: The story of Quin Walker, Detective and Decent Guy."
 He wrote for Ian McKellen who performed with him and the cast after Thomson interviewed the actor.

-West Coast Live, for which he is most widely known, features world-renowned authors, musicians, comedians, scientists and other cultural figures who perform and are interviewed by Thomson.
-The show is performed onstage in front of a theater audience each Saturday morning from various Bay Area theaters, as well as on the road.
-It is broadcast live on KALW, Jefferson Public Radio and many other NPR stations coast-to-coast across America, and streamed online.
-With his program he has toured extensively through Alaska and the Yukon, New York, Paris, London, Port Townsend film festivals with guests Malcolm McDowell, Debra Winger and Piper Laurie.
+West Coast Live, for which he is most widely known, featured world-renowned authors, musicians, comedians, scientists and other cultural figures who perform and are interviewed by Thomson.
+The show was performed onstage in front of a theater audience each Saturday morning from various Bay Area theaters, as well as on the road.
+It was broadcast live on KALW, Jefferson Public Radio and many other NPR stations coast-to-coast across America, and streamed online.
+With his program he toured extensively through Alaska and the Yukon, New York, Paris, London, Port Townsend film festivals with guests Malcolm McDowell, Debra Winger and Piper Laurie.